 We are moving to Camarillo in 2013.
 My husband attended this Elementary school and has fond memories.
 When I called for information regarding my first grader and if there was a pre-school program for my twins the staff was extremely helpful.
 Although there is no program for my twins they offered me phone numbers and suggestions that were much needed.
 I can't wait to enroll my daughter for second grade and twins for Kindergarten in the fall of 2013.

 Camarillo Heights Elementary School is a public elementary school in Camarillo.
-The principal of Camarillo Heights Elementary School is Beverly Eidmann, whose e-mail is email@example.com.
-343 students go to Camarillo Heights Elementary School and are mostly White, non-Hispanic; Asian; and Multiracial.
+The principal of Camarillo Heights Elementary School is Beverly Eidmann, whose e-mail is firstname.lastname@example.org.
+343 students go to Camarillo Heights Elementary School and identify mostly as White, non-Hispanic; Asian; and Multiracial.
 8% of the Camarillo Heights Elementary School students have "limited English proficiency."
 19% of the 343 students here have subsidized lunches.
-The ratio of students to teachers at Camarillo Heights Elementary School is 17:1.
+The student to teacher ratio at Camarillo Heights Elementary School is 17:1.
 El Descanso Elementary School is one of the nearest elementary schools.

 - Computer arts